 The order in which the includes are listed matters.
-For example, when you add two slots on the right hand side, the order in which you list them here will control the order in which they will appear.

-With this configuration, the search widget is displayed on top of the profile widget:
+For example, when you add two slots on the right hand side, the order in which you list them in pyramid.includes will control the order in which they will appear.
+As an example, here's a configuration with which the search widget will be displayed above the profile widget:

 '''

-kotti.includes =
+pyramid.includes =

 kotti_twitter.include_search_widget

 kotti_twitter.include_profile_widget

 '''